We strive to

 Have earned a BS or MS in AE or ME by the time of joining

-Master UG dynamics, structures, and aerodynamics
+Master theory and application of UG dynamics, structures, and aerodynamics

 Postdoctoral researchers are expected to